UK Bathroom Lighting Zones & IP Ratings

 Bathroom Zones Diagram

-Bathroom Light Zones Great Lighting UK Ltd
+Bathroom Light Zones - INFO Great Lighting UK Ltd

 Diagram shows: